dakusui/jcunit/src/site/markdown/features/FSM.md

 # Introduction
   * Theme: Model software and let JCUnit do the rest.
 This is the goal of JCUnit.
-** Modeling or documenting your software is essential to development.
+    * Modeling or documenting your software is essential to development.
 You cannot avoid it.
-** Without a sound mental model, what can define "how should it behave?", for your product, you shouldn't be able to test it.
+    * Without a sound mental model, what can define "how should it behave?", for your product, you shouldn't be able to test it.
   * What model are we going to use?
   * Is your SUT stateless? -> Generally not.
-  - Those can be considered as 'constraints'
+    - In JCUnit, those can be considered as 'constraints'
     - I realized that I am creating a similar constraint manager over and over again for different SUT's.
 And it is because they generally have states inside it and my constraint managers are trying to eliminate invalid scenarios from generated scenarios expressed as factors and levels.
   * We want to achieve a methodology where developers only need to do
     - Write software
     - Model software spec
     - And let computers do the rest
       The first two are essential to a software product.
   * FSM looks useful to model a software product.
   * We are going to allow users to model their SUT's as state machines.
 In whatever manner it is achieved, the number of factors and their levels would be big.
 This results in unmanageable huge test suite.
     To limit number of test cases, combinatorial testing technique will be used.

 ## Modeling a system as FSM
 * BDD (Behavior driven development)
 * Turing machine